 Differences between a manual or electric toothbrush

-Here are the differences between manual or electric toothbrush:
+Here are the differences between manual and electric toothbrushes:

 A manual toothbrush is much more affordable than an electric toothbrush.
 Everyone has a manual toothbrush.